TobiasPleyer/blog/content/post11.rst

 The maturity of the different versions is not identical.
 Differences can be found in argument handling, output and most significantly error handling.
 Many things are hard-coded.

 Error handling wise the *Rust* version is the most complete.
-All kinds of things that could possibly go wrong are taken care of and the program will finish gracefully with a meaningfull erro message.
+All kinds of things that could possibly go wrong are taken care of and the program will finish gracefully with a meaningfull error message.
-Thus the lengths of the programming snippets shouldn't be taken to serious.
+Thus the lengths of the programming snippets shouldn't be taken too serious.

 Yet it is obvious that different languages require a different level of detail from the programmer.
 As an example, *Rust* exposes all the possibilities of failure to the programmer due to the need of